 Chow mein noodles are often used as a topping for vegetable dishes, but the crunchy texture makes a really nice sweet treat when it is combined with sugar, cocoa and peanut butter.
 (For another fun cookie using these noodles, see my Pumpkin Haystack Cookies.)

-Spring has sprung and the birds are back in our yards serenading us with their joyful voices.
+Spring will soon be here with the birds back in our yards serenading us with their joyful voices.
 With Easter right around the corner, what better project to celebrate spring than these bird’s nest cookies.
 (I made some Easter nest cupcakes last year and they were a huge hit with my readers.)

 Making these bird’s nest cookies is a snap.